Get E-Book

 console.log(count); // 1

 In main.js, count is not an ordinary local variable initialized to 0.
-It is a live reference to the count binding owned by counter.js.
-When increment() mutates that binding inside counter.js, the next read in main.js sees the updated value.
+It is connected to the count binding owned by counter.js.
+When increment() updates count inside counter.js, the next read in main.js sees the new value.

 js